 - A rangelist can now have an AND keyword with up to 10 search strings.
 All strings must be found on a single line for the line to be selected.
-Each string can have its own search window. - Escape sequences to set/reset terminal tab stops appear in output file when Qedit's output is redirected as in

-\$ qedit > qedit.out
+Each string can have its own search window. - Escape sequences to set/reset terminal tab stops appear in output file when Qedit's output is redirected as in \$ qedit > qedit.out Qedit now resets the tab stops when running in interactive

-Qedit now resets the tab stops when running in interactive mode only.
+Medit now resets the tab stops when running in interactive mode only.
 Redirection is assumed to be batch mode.